 2.1.
-Short background facts, as stated by the said Court, leading to such reference are that before amendment of some provisions in the Chittagong Hill Tracts Regulation, 1900 (Regulation No. I of 1900) ("the said Regulation") vide "The Chittagong Hill-Tracts Regulation (Amendment) Act, 2003 (Act No. 38 of 2003)", the disputes in civil nature in Chittagong Hill Tracts were adjudicated the area by Deputy Commissioners of Hill District concerned and the appeals therefrom were being disposed of by the Divisional Commissioner or Additional Divisional Commissioner, Chattogram Division as per the relevant provisions of the said Regulation and Rules made pursuant to the same.
+Short background facts, as stated by the said Court, leading to such reference are that before amendment of some provisions in "The Chittagong Hill Tracts Regulation, 1900 (Regulation No. I of 1900)" ("the said Regulation") vide "The Chittagong Hill-Tracts Regulation (Amendment) Act, 2003 (Act No. 38 of 2003)", the disputes in civil nature in Chittagong Hill Tracts area were adjudicated by the Deputy Commissioners of Hill District concerned and the appeals therefrom were being disposed of by the Divisional Commissioner or Additional Divisional Commissioner, Chattogram Division under the said Regulation and Rules made pursuant to the same.
 Accordingly, one eviction case, namely Eviction Case No. 56 (D) of 2003, was disposed of by the then Deputy Commissioner of Bandarban Hill District and, thereby, the defendants therein were directed to vacate the disputed land.
-The defendants, being aggrieved, then preferred appeal against the said order of eviction before the Divisional Commissioner, Chattogram vide Eviction Appeal No.

-68 of 2008 in view of Rule 10 of the 'Rules for the Administration of Chittagong Hill Tracts' ("the said under Section 18 Rules") made of the said Regulation.
+The defendants, being aggrieved, then preferred appeal against the said order of eviction before the Divisional Commissioner, Chattogram vide Eviction Appeal No. 68 of 2008 in view of Rule 10 of the 'Rules for the Administration of Chittagong Hill Tracts' ("the said Rules") made under Section 18 of the said Regulation.
 While the said appeal was pending before the Divisional Commissioner for disposal, the aforesaid amending Act of 2003, namely Act No. 38 of 2003, came into force vide gazette dated 04th June, 2008.
-Pursuant to the said amending Act of 2003 ("the said amending Act"), the Deputy Commissioner of Bandarban Hill District and Divisional Commissioner of Chattogram Division sent all the civil and criminal cases pending before them to the respective Joint District Judge (or Assistant Sessions Judge) and District Judge concerned purportedly in view of the 'special provisions' as provided by Section 6 of the said amending Act.
+Pursuant to the said amending Act of 2003 ("the said amending Act"), the Deputy Commissioner of Bandarban Hill District and Divisional Commissioner of Chattogram Division sent all the criminal and civil cases pending before them to the respective Joint District Judge (or Assistant Sessions Judge) and District Judge concerned purportedly in view of the special provisions as provided by Section 6 of the said amending Act.
 In sending those cases, the Divisional Commissioner, Chattogram also sent the civil appeal cases to the District Judges of the respective Hill District including the aforesaid Eviction Appeal No. 68 of 2008 to the District Judge, Bandarban.
 The District Judge, Bandarban then sent the said appeal to the Court of Additional District Judge, Bandarban for disposal.